the-carlisle-group/Text2Date/README.md

       'MDYhm' Text2Date 'Party: 12/31/22 23:59' 'Hangover: 1/1/23 9:03'
 20221231.2359 20230101.0903
 ~~~

-A valid formatting pattern (and time string) must contain all elements representing units larger than its smallest element.
-For example, if a pattern contains days, it must contain years and months.

 ## Century Window
 The century window specifies how a century is added when only a two digit year is provided.